-A study of the juvenile justice process to include specialized juvenile law, role of the juvenile law, role of the juvenile courts, role of police agencies, role of correctional agencies, and theories concerning delinquency.
+A study of the juvenile justice process to include specialized juvenile law, role of the juvenile law, role of the juvenile law, role of the juvenile courts, role of police agencies, role of correctional agencies, and theories concerning delinquency.
 Studies the information pertaining to the juvenile justice system in Texas and the United States.
-Prerequisite: A student must be college ready in reading according to TSI college-ready standards.